 Pamoja_b&w_2

-Pamoja Dance Company is a dance ensemble that provides University of Georgia students with an opportunity to become part of a performing dance company without majoring in dance.
+Pamoja Dance Company is a dance ensemble that provides students with an opportunity to become part of a performing dance company without majoring in dance.
 Founded in 1974, it is currently housed under the Multicultural Services Program office.
-Pamoja Dance Company supports diversity and unity amongst dancers and strives to include members of all races, cultures, and creed.
+Pamoja Dance Company supports diversity and unity amongst dancers and strives to include members of all races, cultures, and creeds.
 After more than 30 years, Pamoja continues to be one of the most entertaining dance companies at the University of Georgia.

 STUDENT IDEA SHOWCASE